Guide to Ecommerce Shipping & Fulfillment

 - The location of your customers

-From receiving the order to handing off the product to your customer, the e-commerce fulfillment process has many moving parts, no matter the method type you choose.
+From receiving the order to handing off the product to your customer, the ecommerce fulfillment process has many moving parts, no matter the strategy you choose.

-Whether you partner with a 3PL e-commerce fulfillment company, like Crown LSP Group, work with a dropshipper or fulfill your orders by yourself, the process follows the same pattern.
+Whether you partner with a 3PL ecommerce fulfillment company, work with a dropshipper or fulfill your orders by yourself, the process follows the same pattern.

-Order fulfillment starts from when a customer places an order on your e-commerce site to when you deliver the accurate order to the customer.
-Typically, it includes the following:
+The online fulfillment process starts from when a customer places an order on your ecommerce site to when you deliver the accurate order to the customer.
+Typically, it includes the following steps: